brandmaker/oAuthExamples/README.md

 ### oauthclient

-This is a small Spring Boot application which provides a Web form where a user is able to put in alle the dtails about the token generation.
+This is a small Spring Boot application which provides a web form where a user is able to put in alle the details about the token generation.
 On submitting the form, it will retrieve access and refresh tokens from the CAS server of BrandMaker.

 <img src="https://raw.githubusercontent.com/brandmaker/oAuthExamples/master/oauthclient.png" alt="Screenshot" width="50%" height="50%">